radu-matei/radu-matei.github.io/content/blog/aspnet-core-docker-azure.md

 ![](/img/article-photos/aspnet-core-docker-azure/docker-build-1.png)
 ![](/img/article-photos/aspnet-core-docker-azure/docker-build-2.png)

-You can clearly see how each step in the Dockerfile is executed succesively and how at every step an intermediate container gets created.
+You can clearly see how each step in the Dockerfile is executed successively and how at every step an intermediate container gets created.
 This is done so that if the execution fails at let's say STEP 7, all progress made up to that point doesn't get lost.
 After every successful step executed, the previous container is removed.

 Running `docker images` should show you the newly created image containing your application and its dependencies (among other images that you might have).